 Background noise

-In addition, reference should be made here to Christoph Keese, whose bestseller "Silicon Valley: What's in store for us from the most powerful valley in the world" triggered a process of awakening in the German economy, research and industry, which has since been holding a rendezvous in Silicon Valley.
+In addition, we should mention Christoph Keese, whose bestseller "Silicon Valley: What's in store for us from the world's most powerful valley" triggered a process of awakening in the German economy, research and industry, which has since been holding a rendezvous in Silicon Valley.
 But not everyone gets this access.

-His follow-up work "Silicon Germany: How we are creating the digital transformation" already provides a wealth of thought-provoking approaches and blueprints for changed actions.
+His follow-up work, "Silicon Germany: How We're Creating the Digital Transformation," already provides a wealth of thought-provoking approaches and blueprints for changed actions here.

 Going beyond that, we are able to provide the blueprints for successful brainstorming, etc., or to facilitate them on their own - with a certain learning curve.